duskyshelf/program_listing/README.md

 #### Comments about build

-Built using Angular as it is my most familiar framework for building something of this size.
+Built using Angular as it comes with simple list generation, API callbacks and routing, all of which I decided I would need for this application.

 This project was test driven using Karma for unit testing and then Protractor for feature testing.